Best WordPress Sitemap Plugins

 Maintaining well-organized sitemaps is one of the simplest ways of ensuring your content.
 Both new and old can be easily found.
 Google actively encourages sitemap submission.
 A range of online tools means it’s never been easier to set your sitemaps up quickly without needing too much technical knowledge.

 This article will look at handling sitemap generation in WordPress.
 So, take you through our picks for the seven best sitemap plugins.
 We’ve broken these into three distinct categories to make things a little simpler.

 Before we hit the list, let’s get some basics out of the way.

 An Introduction to Sitemaps

-Google is powerful enough these days to get to the majority of your content eventually on its own but maintaining well-organized sitemaps makes it that much easier and quicker for search engines to index all of your content – and notify them when it changes – so it’s a step well worth taking.
+Google is powerful enough these days to get to the majority of your content eventually on its own but maintaining well-organized sitemaps makes it much easier and quicker for search engines to index all of your content – and notify them when it changes – so it’s a step well worth taking.

-If you’re looking to dive a little deeper into the technicalities behind sitemaps, check out the official Google sitemap pages, our own previous article on the importance of sitemaps, or the sitemap protocol documentation itself.
+If you’re looking to dive a little deeper into the technicalities behind sitemaps, check out the official Google sitemap pages, our previous article on the importance of sitemaps, or the sitemap protocol documentation itself.

 SEO WordPress Sitemap Plugins